mediacms-io/mediacms/docs/Docker_deployment.md

 ## Advanced Deployment, accessed as http://localhost:8000

-Here we can run 1 mediacms_web instance, with the FRONTEND_HOST in `deploy/docker/local_settings.py` is configured as http://localhost:8000.
+Here we can run 1 mediacms_web instance, with the FRONTEND_HOST in `deploy/docker/local_settings.py` configured as http://localhost:8000.
 This is bootstrapped by a single migrations instance and supported by a single celery_beat instance and 1 or more celery_worker instances.
 Redis and postgres containers are also used for persistence.
 Clients can access the service on http://localhost:8000, on the docker host machine.
 This is similar to [this deployment](../docker-compose.yaml), with a `port` defined in FRONTEND_HOST.

 ## Advanced Deployment, with reverse proxy, accessed as http://mediacms.io

 Here we can use `jwilder/nginx-proxy` to reverse proxy to 1 or more instances of mediacms_web supported by other services as mentioned in the previous deployment.
 The FRONTEND_HOST in `deploy/docker/local_settings.py` is configured as http://mediacms.io, nginx-proxy has port 80 exposed.
 Clients can access the service on http://mediacms.io (Assuming DNS or the hosts file is setup correctly to point to the IP of the nginx-proxy instance).
 This is similar to [this deployment](../docker-compose-http-proxy.yaml).

-## Advanced Deployment, with reverse proxy, accessed as https://mediacms.io
+## Advanced Deployment, with reverse proxy, accessed as https://localhost

-The reverse proxy (`jwilder/nginx-proxy`) can be configured to provide SSL termination using self-signed certificates, letsencrypt or CA signed certificates (see: https://hub.docker.com/r/jwilder/nginx-proxy).
+The reverse proxy (`jwilder/nginx-proxy`) can be configured to provide SSL termination using self-signed certificates, letsencrypt or CA signed certificates (see: https://hub.docker.com/r/jwilder/nginx-proxy or [LetsEncrypt Example](https://www.singularaspect.com/use-nginx-proxy-and-letsencrypt-companion-to-host-multiple-websites/) ).
 In this case the FRONTEND_HOST should be set to https://mediacms.io.
 This is similar to [this deployment](../docker-compose-http-proxy.yaml).

 ## A Scaleable Deployment Architecture (Docker, Swarm, Kubernetes)